pgjdbc/pgjdbc/CONTRIBUTING.md

 - ensure that the RPM packaging CI isn't failing at [copr web page](https://copr.fedorainfracloud.org/coprs/g/pgjdbc/pgjdbc-travis/builds/)

-### Release via Travis

-To release a branch via Travis, perform the following:

-TL;DR:

-    git checkout -B release/master origin/master
-    git push origin release/master

-1. Check if `pom.xml` includes proper `-SNAPSHOT` versions (release versions would be the ones without `-SNAPSHOT`)
-1. Push `release/master` branch to pointing to the commit you want to release.

-    Note: `master..release/master` should be a fast-forward or both branches should point to the same commit.

-    Travis would build new version, create a tag, update `pom.xml` to the next snapshot versions, and update `master` branch accordingly.

-    Note: .jre6 and .jre7 builds will be built and staged to Maven Central automatically

-    Note: the artifacts will not be visible in Maven Central before you manually release them.

-1. Navigate to [Sonatype Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories), find staging `orgpostgresql` repository there and release it

 ### Manual release procedure

 See details in [Stage Vote Release readme](https://github.com/vlsi/vlsi-release-plugins/tree/master/plugins/stage-vote-release-plugin#making-a-release-candidate)